pkardas/notes/books/ddia.md

 - idempotence - our goal is to discard the partial output of any failed tasks so that they can be safely retried without taking effect twice.
 Distributed transactions are the one way of achieving this, but another way is to rely on idempotence.
-An idempotent operation is one that you can perform multiple times, and it has the same effect as if you performed it only once (eg. setting key in a key-value store, incrementing counter value is not idempotent).
+An idempotent operation is one that you can perform multiple times, and it has the same effect as if you performed it only once (e.g. setting key in a key-value store, incrementing counter value is not idempotent).
 Even if an operation is not naturally idempotent, it can often be made idempotent with a bit of extra metadata.

 ## Chapter 12: The Future of Data Systems